sanjug21/BridgeLabz-Training/README.md

 # BridgeLabz-Training Progress

-# Week 1: Getting started Java and its fundamentals
+# Week 1: Getting started with Java and its fundamentals

 - *16th Dec 2025 (Tuesday)*: Started with the basic setup of folders and github.